abdanzamzam/Quran-Digital-Web-App/README.md

-# Quran-Digital-Web-React-JS
+# Quran Digital - Web React.js
-Quran Digital Web React JS
+In this case, I am trying to make a web version of the digital quran application.
+I am using third party quran API.
+For client side I use react.js and redux.

 Demo: https://quran-digital.abdan.xyz